How to Grow Roses

 Please see below for the rose varieties offered at garden goods direct:

-Most roses require full to partial sun for optimal blooms, six to eight hours at least.
-In hot climates, protect the blooms from direct afternoon sun.
-In cold climates, it is important to prepare for winter chills.
-One way to do this is to place your bush next to a fence for added protection.
+Roses require full to partial sun for optimal blooms.
+Six to eight hours of full sun is idealt.
+In hotter climates, protect the blooms from the hot, direct afternoon sun.
+In colder climates, it is important to prepare the plants for winter chills.
+One way to do this is to plant your Rose Bush next to a fence for added protection.

-Sunny Knockout Roses and Red Knockout Roses can bloom with only 3 hours of sunlight.
+Sunny Knockout Roses and Red Knockout Roses can bloom with only 3 to 4 hours of sunlight.

-Water occasionally to keep the soil moist.
+Water occasionally to keep the soil evenly moist.
 Some roses can survive from just rainwater, given it is not a drought season.
-Otherwise, water your plants once or twice a week, more in hotter climates.
+Otherwise, water your plants once or twice a week, or more often in hotter climates.

 Overwatering shows the same symptoms as underwatering.
-Flowers may wilt, leaves will turn yellow, and the production of new flower buds will diminish from the lack of oxygen.
+Flowers may wilt, leaves will turn yellow, and the production of new flower buds will diminish from the lack of oxygen in the root zone.

-Rose bushes require moist and well-drained soil.
-They do not like to sit in especially wet soil, as this can lead to rot.
+Rose bushes require evenly moist and well-drained soil.
+They do not like to sit in especially wet soil, as this can lead to root rot.

-Roses are heavy feeders and enjoy an addition of organic matter or fertilizer to the soil in spring or early summer.
-It is best to wait until the bush has fully established before fertilizing; we recommend waiting a season or two.
-Do not fertilize within 6 weeks of the first frost.
+Roses are heavy feeders and enjoy an addition of organic matter or fertilizer to the soil in spring and again in the early summer.
+It is best to wait until the rose has fully established itself before fertilizing; we recommend waiting a season or two.
+Do not fertilize within 6 weeks of the first frost as this can produce soft growth which is damaged by frosts.

 Roses thrive in nutrient-rich soil.
 One trick is to add coffee grounds to the soil surrounding the plant.
 Further, this will add some acidity, which roses also love.
-It is important to note, however, that new coffee grounds are acidic, while used grounds are mainly neutral.
+It is important to note, however, that new coffee grounds are highly acidic, while used grounds are mainly neutral and better suited for the garden.

-While most varieties thrive in hardiness zones 5-9, newer cultivars, such as the Knockout Rose, can tolerate zone 3.
+While most varieties thrive in hardiness zones 5-9, newer cultivars, such as the Knockout Family of Roses, can tolerate zone 3.

 Although roses are not extremely toxic to you or your furry friends, they are known to have thorns along the stems that can be a risk for injury.